scoop-group/TiSR/README.md

         t_lim::Float64                         = 60. * 5.,                                                          # -> time limit for the algorithm
         pop_size::Int64                        = 1000,                                                              # -> number of individuals selected for next generation / population size
         num_islands::Int64                     = 20,                                                                # -> number of parallel islands
-        children_ratio::Float64                = 1.0,                                                               # -> the ratio of children that should be generated in each generation 0 ...
-2
         migration_interval::Int64              = 200,                                                               # -> generation interval, in which an individual is moved to other islands. (ring topology) island_extinction_interval::Int64      = 1000,                                                              # -> interval in which all individuals from one islands are distributed across all other islands and the extiction islands starts from scratch. -> typemax(Int64) is off; 1000 ...
 10000 island_extinction_rotation::Bool       = false,                                                             # -> whether the island extinctions should rotate as opposed to random islands